 What is the coach to camper ratio for supervision purposes?

 We keep our camper/coach ratio small.
 Our team rosters are set at 10 and we provide a Lead instructor and an assistant instructor for every team.
 This keeps our camper/coach ratio at about 5/1.

 Who will Coach my Child?
 What am I paying for?

-We put on a quality camp with top level players as coaches who are trained in Sports Ministry.
+We put on a quality camp with top level players and coaches who are trained in Sports Ministry.
 Additionally, we are a non-profit mission’s organization.
-Some camp funds go to help support the overall mission locally.
+Camp funds go to help support the overall mission locally.